Chicago Union Station Needs a New Entrance at Van Buren Street

 The north end of the Chicago Union Station mail platform taken from the Jackson Blvd bridge.
 The platform end is very narrow.

-The main part of the mail platform is located south of Van Buren.
-Roughly half of the platform is under the Old Post Office, the other half is under a plaza.
+The main part of the mail platform can be seen from Jackson Blvd, just past the Van Buren Street Bridge.
+Part of the platform is under the Old Post Office and another part is under a plaza.

-The sweet spot of the platform—where passengers would alight and detrain—is south of Van Buren Street.
+The sweet spot of the platform — where passengers would board and alight — is south of Van Buren Street.
 That’s where it is widest and all the action will happen.
 It needs a direct entrance to the platform from the street above.

 The Annex entrance could be located in the food court of the Old Post Office or the adjoining plaza.
 From there, waiting trains would be just a few steps and an escalator ride away.